 The G-60 line is a rosewood guitar that can be built in any of the body shapes that we offer.
 The G-60 was designed by the new owner, who was turning 60 years of age, with an emphasis upon finger-style playing and an earthy, visual aesthetic with rosewood binding and a single band rosewood rosette.
 Rosewood provides clear, bright highs with enhanced lows so the mids are not as pronounced as mahogany guitars.
 Some refer to rosewood having a metallic nature with its dark and complex sound that offers rich overtones.
 There were five original G-60s built during the 1960s before the model was discontinued.

 For the soundboard, we use Western Red Cedar which is less dense than spruce and produces a slightly darker tone and richer overtones.
 Red Cedar has emerged as an interesting top tone wood for players looking for that specific sound which is often described as a warmer, fuller, mellower sound.
 Cedar often sounds more mature “out of the box.”
 Cedar top guitars are often desired by finger-style guitar players.
 We are very pleased with the clear bass and mid-range along with the crisp, clear highs this guitar produces.

 The appointments are consistent on all guitars in the G-60 line regardless of body size.

 - Side markers only on fretboard

 - Rosewood binding for body

 - Single band rosewood rosette

-- Grover open gear tuners with wooden knobs
+- Waverly open gear tuners with Snakewood knobs

 As a guitar line, the G-60 can be built in any of the body sizes. (see chart below) All woods and appointments are the same.